virtualsecureplatform/TFHEpp/docs/GL.md

 GL construction and prevents evaluation-key error from being amplified by an unscaled same-modulus switch.

+The SHIP path preserves the paper's hybrid-RNS operation boundaries while using DD for the underlying decomposition:

+- masked-column ciphertext/plaintext products are accumulated modulo `P*Q`
+  and Equation (15)'s single ModDown removes `P` after the sum;
+- each HMux stage accumulates the raw DD body and mask switches for every radix branch modulo `P*Q`, then performs one ModDown for the stage; and
+- a product-tree node multiplies and relinearizes modulo its input `Q`, then rescales the resulting two-component ciphertext once.

+The last point avoids the former component-wise tensor floor `r00 + (r01+r10)s + r11*s^2`; relinearize-before-rescale has the standard two-component floor `r0+r1*s`.
+Product relinearization keys are consequently generated at each tree node's input modulus, not its post-rescale modulus.

 Fresh ciphertexts and evaluation keys default to coefficient-domain Gaussian noise with standard deviation 3.2, matching the paper's reference choice.
 `GLNoiseAtLevel<LogQ>(sigma)` converts that absolute standard deviation into